soarecor/Sound-reactive-neopixel-strip/README.md

 Connect the black wire from the neopixel strip to the ground input on the arduino first to ensure safety.
 Connect the red wire from the neopixel strip to the 5V input on the Arduino.
 Finally, connect the green wire to digital input 6 on the Arduino.

 Since the power output from the usb port is not enough to power 90 neopixels, an external power supply is needed.
-I am using a 9V 210 mA power supply for to supply additional power.
-Arduino recommends using a minimum requirement is 9V 250mA.
+I am using a 9V 210 mA power supply to supply additional power.
+Arduino recommends a minimum requirement of 9V 250mA.
 However, since I am also supplying power from the usb port connected to the Arduino, the 210 mA adapter was sufficient.
 For more information on how to select an appropriate power supply please refer to this Arduino guideline. http://playground.arduino.cc/Learning/WhatAdapter

 Load the Arduino sketch.
 Ensure the correct usb port is selected before uploading the sketch.
 Upon playing any song the led strip should flash accordingly to the audio output.